fedi-e2ee/public-key-directory-specification/Specification.md

 Fediverse users should address this through social trust mechanisms (discouraging Richards from being trusted, providing regular users ways to audit and complain about abuse, etc.) rather than a purely technical solution.

+#### An adversary with a cryptography-relevant quantum computer wants to forge protocol messages

+**Status**: Addressable.

+This one is mostly mitigated, but with caveats.

+Since version 0.8.0 of this specification, the Public Key Directory uses ML-DSA-44 which is secure even against quantum adversaries.
+Additionally, we use ML-KEM-768 and X-Wing (which combines ML-KEM-768 and X25519) as HPKE KEMs for encrypting protocol messages such that the instance processing messages cannot read their contents.

+**However**, due to compatibility reasons, HTTP Message Signatures still permit Ed25519.
+This means the communication between the Fediverse instance and the directory service is still a weak leak against quantum computers.
+We plan to drop Ed25519 support as soon as is reasonably practical and close this hole.

 ## Protocol Messages